GV-9wj/SuryaSashank-/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-science.svg)](https://forthebadge.com)

 #### A little bit about myself
 - I am a 21 year old mechanical engineer who wishes to pursue a career in computational finance.
 I currenly work as a technical analysis intern at a trading firm.
-I'm new here to the programming community but I am a fast learner.
-Would love to work on any finance projects or open source contributions.
-Please contact me at the links in the pages down below.
+Looking for opportunities to learn and build trading models using Deep Learning.
+I am available for contact at the links below.

 **1.** I am currently working on building a financial analysis tool with R programming